rhel-labs/instruqt/podman-basics/03-persistent-storage/assignment.md

 But this only gets us one step closer to successfully running httpd inside of a container.
 Without any network access, this container is still pretty useless.

 ## How container ports work

 When a container image is written, the author adds special commands to the container definition that tells it what ports its supposed to listen on.
 But you, as the container host administrator, need to then open those ports, much like you would in a firewall.
 Podman doesn't do it automatically, for lots of reasons.
 In the case of httpd, we know that it will listen on ports 80, and probably 443 if its configured with a TLS certificate.
-But this one isnt.
+But this one isn't.
 If you look at the top of your lab environment, you'll see a tab that says `Test HTTPD Container`.
 If you click on that, it'll open up a new browser tab and attempt to access our container, it should fail.

 It fails because we haven't told podman to open port 80.
 So let's do that.